OluwaseunOkundalaye/Pizza-Sales-Analysis/README.md

 This comprehensive analysis equips each stakeholder with the insights needed to drive business growth, improve operational efficiency, and enhance customer satisfaction.

+## Data Source

+The dataset for this project is sourced from [Maven Analytics](https://app.mavenanalytics.io/datasets?dataStructure=Multiple+tables&accessType=open) website, designed specifically for practice purposes.
+It is presented in an Excel file with four tables (Order Details, Orders, Pizza Types, and Pizzas) comprising 48,620, 21,350, 32, and 96 rows respectively, and 4, 3, 4, and 4 columns respectively.
+The dataset includes key attributes essential for a comprehensive analysis, such as:

+-	Order_id: Unique identifier for each order.

+-	Date: Date the order was placed.

+-	Time: Time the order was placed.

+-	Order_details_id: Unique identifier for each pizza within each order.

+-	Pizza_id: Foreign key linking to pizza details (size and price).

+-	Quantity: Number of each type and size of pizza ordered.

+-	Pizza_type_id: Foreign key linking to pizza type.

+-	Size: Size of the pizza.

+-	Price: Price of the pizza in USD.

+-	Name: Name of the pizza as shown in the menu.

+-	Category: Category of the pizza in the menu.

+-	Ingredients: Ingredients used in the pizza as shown in the menu.

+Each of these variables contributes crucial insights, collectively painting a vivid portrayal of Pizza Sales Place.